MAchar1/MotorVehicleCrashesNYC/README.md

 Another file I created is the a file with all of the date and location data for each collision.
 `awk -F ',' '{print $1, $7}' MVCollision.csv > date_location.csv`

+## HW 2: Hadoop

+In order to use Hadoop and answer the hypothesis, I changed it slightly.
+While still about the paredo principle, my new hypthosis is that 20% of the streets will contain 80% of the casualities of motor vehicle accidents in NYC.
+Casualties being defined as deaths or injuries resulting from the accident.